 Has your child suffered a birth injury as a result of someone else’s negligence?

 At Rizk Law, our skilled Portland birth injury lawyers understand the physical, emotional and financial consequences of a devastating birth injury.
 We can thoroughly investigate your claim and gather the necessary evidence to determine if a medical professional or medical facility is liable for negligence.

-We offer free, no obligation case consultations and do not get paid unless we help you recover favorable compensation.
+Our personal injury lawyer in Portland, Oregon offer free, no obligation case consultations and do not get paid unless we help you recover favorable compensation.
 Contact us today to learn more about your legal options and how we can help you obtain justice for your child’s injury.